openebs-archive/cstor-operators/docs/quick.md

           storage: 5Gi
      ```

-    Apply the above created pvc yaml to dynamically create volume and verify that
+    Apply the above pvc yaml to dynamically create volume and verify that
-    the PVC has been successfully created and bound to a PersistentVolume (PV)
+    the PVC has been successfully created and bound to a PersistentVolume (PV).

     ```bash
     $ kubectl get pvc